MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Module 1 GL Lab Configure journal name.md

 33. You can see that the **Post** button in the action pane is disabled.

-34. **Save and close** the **journal line** page.
+34. **Save** and **close** the **journal line** page.
 In the **General journal** page, you will notice a new **Workflow** button in the action menu.
+(It may be to the right under an ellipsis.)

 	![Select the Submit button to submit the journal for workflow approval.](../images/GL_Lab_Configure_journal_name_image12.png)

 35. Select the **Submit** button to submit the journal for workflow approval.
+Depending on the version of your machine, you may get an error around perfoming a budget check for the date, but can still submit.

-36. After you wait for a while, select the **Workflow** button again and you will get more buttons for further workflow actions: reject, request change, delegate, recall, and view history.
+36. If you wait for a while, you would be able to select the **Workflow** button again and you will get more buttons for further workflow actions: reject, request change, delegate, recall, and view history - but this is not necessary for this lab.
+You are complete.

 	![You can select the appropriate button to take the workflow process move forward](../images/GL_Lab_Configure_journal_name_image13.png)

-37. You can select the appropriate button to take the workflow process move forward.
+37. You can select the appropriate button to take the workflow process forward.
 If you select the **Approve** button, the journal will be ready for posting and the **Post** button in the action pane will be enabled.